 Like beta-carotene, some evidence suggests that deficiencies of folate, also known as vitamin B9, may contribute to the development of cancerous or precancerous lesions in the cervix.
 Some researchers also think that eating foods with folate may improve the cellular changes seen in cervical dysplasia by lowering homocysteine levels.
 Homocysteine is a substance believed to contribute to the severity of cervical dysplasia.
-There is no clear proof, however, that eating more folate in your diet can help prevent or treat cervical dysplasia.
+However, there is no clear proof that adding more folate in your diet can help prevent or treat cervical dysplasia.
 Do not take more than 400 mcg of folate per day, unless specifically instructed by your physician.
 Some clinicians have expressed concern that taking very high doses of folate (800 to 1,200 mcg per day) over a long period of time may increase the risk of certain diseases.
 Speak with your physician.

 Ask your doctor if you would benefit from these supplements:

 - Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 tablespoonful oil daily, to help reduce inflammation and improve general health.
 Omega-3 fatty acids may increase the risk of bleeding, especially if you take blood thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.